 Also the cost of living in Estonia is relatively affordable compared to other European countries.

-5. Hungary Digital Nomad Visa
+9. Digital Nomad Visa France

-8. Digital Nomad Visa Georgia
+10. Digital Nomad Visa Georgia

 The “Remotely from Georgia” program allows foreigners to live and work on the internet in Georgia for up to a year.